breinbaas/breinbaas.github.io/docs/_posts/2021-05-03-flutter-cptviewer.md

 ### Support my work

 If you use my apps why not support me by hiring me for a course 'Python for engineers' or development work or a simple donation and make sure that these apps will stay free and online.
 I still have to pay server costs and my development time isn't free either.
-You can contact me using breinbaasnl@gmail.com
+You can contact me using breinbaasnl@gmail.com, Thanks, Rob!